The Quran does not simply repeat its prophets. It redistributes them.

 What the prophetic redistributions reveal together

-When the eleven figures are placed side by side, an overarching law emerges.
+When the eleven figures studied are placed side by side, an overarching law emerges.

-This means the prophets in the Quran are not characters in the ordinary narrative sense.
-Each of them carries more than one law, and the surah knows exactly which one it needs to make visible.
+This means the prophets in the Quran are not merely characters in the ordinary narrative sense.
+Each of them carries more than one law, and each surah makes visible the one it needs.

-And the sum of the redistributions draws a map: the human condition (Adam), the long time of refusal (Noah), the imperial edifice (Hud), the assassinated limit (Salih), the protean idol (Ibrahim), the overturned world (Lot), the falsified measure (Shuʿayb), the passage to be crossed (Moses), the power to be disciplined (David and Solomon), the inner time to be reopened (Jonah), the sign to be recalibrated (Jesus).
+And the sum of the redistributions draws a map: the human condition (Adam (peace be upon him)), the long time of refusal (Noah (peace be upon him)), the imperial edifice (Hud (peace be upon him)), the assassinated limit (Salih (peace be upon him)), the protean idol (Ibrahim (peace be upon him)), the overturned world (Lot (peace be upon him)), the falsified measure (Shuʿayb (peace be upon him)), the passage to be crossed (Moses), the power to be disciplined (David (peace be upon him) and Solomon (peace be upon them)), the inner time to be reopened (Jonah (peace be upon him)), the sign to be recalibrated (Jesus (peace be upon him)).

-Each prophet carries a law.
-The Quran redistributes it wherever it is needed.
+Each prophet carries a set of laws.
+The Quran redistributes them wherever they become necessary.

 This is not repetition.
 It is architecture.